-This past Friday was a date that was important to arcade and video game history but I did not realize that until I saw a message on Facebook from Taito.
+This past Friday (the 24th) was a date that was important to arcade and video game history but I did not realize that until I saw a message on Facebook from Taito.
 Here is what they had to say:

 “It’s our birthday!!
 60 years ago today, in 1953, TAITO (then the Taito Trading Company) was founded by entrepreneur Michael Kogan.